adrian-andersson/ModuleForge/docs/tutorials/github/tutorial.md

 ### Run our Pester Test Locally

-1. It is a good idea to test locally before we submit our code back to the repository.
+1. It is a good idea to test locally before we submit our code back to the repository
-2. We can do that from our invoking pester from our working directory, as per below
+    - We can do that from our invoking pester from our working directory, as per below
-3. If everything is working as intended, you should have passed the 4 tests (represented in our Pester test as 'It' blocks)
+    - If everything is working as intended, you should have passed the 4 tests (represented in our Pester test as 'It' blocks)

 ```PowerShell
 invoke-pester '.\source\functions\get-helloworld.Tests.ps1'